How to Calculate Total Addressable Market to Drive Hockey-Stick Growth

 3. What is the current competitive landscape?

 This is important for a couple of reasons.
 Your total addressable market assumes you have a monopoly, so it isn't a direct part of the calculations.
-But knowing who else is in the space will help you gather data for the calculations, if needed.
+But knowing who else is in the space will help you modify your go-to-market approach and gather data for the calculations, if needed.
 It will also give you a better idea of how to interpret the TAM.
 A large, but saturated market might not be a good choice for business.
-A small, but under-served market might be.
+A small, but under-served market segment might be.

 4. What are the consumer profiles?